 VAT on beverage packages

-Alcoholic beverages have 21% VAT, but with a multi-course menu, the mixed rate is often applied.
-If the package contains more food than beverages, you can charge 9% VAT on the whole.
+Alcoholic beverages carry 21% VAT, but multi-course menus often qualify for mixed rates.
+If your package contains more food value than beverages, you can apply 9% VAT to everything.

 ⚠️ Note:

-For a separate beverage package (without food), you always charge 21% VAT on alcoholic beverages.
-Check this with your accountant.
+Separate beverage packages (without food) always get 21% VAT on alcoholic drinks.
+Verify this with your accountant.

 Calculate your cost of goods per course